Last updated on July 1st, 2026

 Activities: Swimming, laying out, bodyboarding, and snorkeling

-This beach park is a set of 3 beautiful beaches near Kihei referred to as “Kam I, II, and III.”
-It is a popular beach with tourists and locals because of its facilities, proximity to town, and the fact they are really nice!
+This beach park is a set of 3 beautiful beaches on Maui near Kihei.
+They’re referred to as “Kam I, II, and III.”
+They are a popular beach with both tourists and locals because of their facilities, proximity to town, and the how beautiful they are!

 Kam I is the largest of the three beaches and is great for swimming!
-On the far north end of this beach is Charley Young Beach, which is named after Charley Young, a military reporter who came during WWII and wanted to build a house on the beach.
-However, there was a problem.
-These beaches were used as training grounds for the military to simulate beach landings.
+On the far north end of this beach is Charley Young Beach.
+Which is named after Charley Young, a military reporter who came during WWII and wanted to build a house on the beach.
+However, he had one big problem: these beaches were used as training grounds for the military to simulate beach landings.
 But after the war, Charley Young was finally able to build his house!

 The Charley Young portion of Kam I is less busy and more tucked away from the road.
 Although, it does not have lifeguards.